 Our new home was large, commodious and somewhat graceless but open rooms are fine for romping children and uncarved staircases produce fewer bumps.
-Grownups and children alike, we were on the run each with a fulltime job.
+Grownups and children alike, we each of us was on the run with a fulltime job.
 Dinner was our gayest moment, for then each recounted the day’s experience in pungent form.

 Mayne usually carried off the brown derby.
 He was a born mimic and his imitations of girls were as full of laughs as a comic strip.
 Once a business friend gently forced him into attending a student recital and he had dragged me along with him.

 During the program a homely but animated girl had dashed out on the stage singing, “I am a dai-a-ay” – the "dai” being high then retreating with a gentle jerk at the “ai.”
 It was very comic.
 No teacher would have allowed such a thing nor composer to have written it and our self-control was at the breaking point.